Shopify Product Page Best Practices: 17 PDP Elements for 2026

 17. Recently viewed / related products

 At the very bottom of the page.
-Catches shoppers who got close but didn’t convert on this product — gives them a path to a similar option without leaving the store.
+Catches shoppers who got close but didn’t convert on this product and gives them a path to a similar option without leaving the store.

 Mobile-specific PDP rules